 Monthly Program Line-up for 2022-23

 Our program committee has come up with very interesting topics for this season’s monthly dinner programs.
+We will be kicking off the season with one of our favorite speakers, Larry Goodson.
+Larry is writing a book on hybrid warfare and has a very compelling topic or us.
 Here is our lineup with the speakers (tentative and committed) we have found so far.

 - October 27: Keystone Speaker Series: The Future of U.S. – Russia Relations – Jill Dougherty, Global Fellow Wilson Center Keenan Institute and Former CNN Moscow Bureau Chief

 - December 15: The Future of European Security. – Heather Conley, President, German Marshall Fund (Speaker tentative)

 - January 19: China’s Belt and Road Initiative – Jef Troxell – retired Research Professor U.S. Army War College Strategic Studies Institute

 - February 16: China and Taiwan – Dr. Lami Kim, Director of East Asian Studies, U.S. Army War College

 - March 16: The Rise of Authoritarianism – Andrea Kendall-Taylor, Sr. Fellow Center for a New American Security (Speaker TBD)